GuilloteauQ/artefact-lifetime/rep24/slides.typ

 #dslide(title: "Research Questions")[
 #align(center)[
-RQ1: What are the current practices in Artifact Descriptions?
+- RQ1: What are the current practices in Artifact Descriptions?

-RQ2: Is the reproducibility of the current practices satisfactory?
+- RQ2: Is the reproducibility of the current practices satisfactory?
 ]

-#sym.arrow.r Let's review of the State of the Practice!
+#sym.arrow.r *Let's review of the State of the Practice!*

 ]

-#dslide(title: "Questions")[
-- What was the workflow of the experiments? (initially not part of the survey questions) ]

 #new-section-slide("Design of the Study")